epradeepk/cp4.x-ibm-vpc/README.md

 2. Install OCP 4.x on `base VSI`

 ### 1. Set up `base VSI`
 Install the prerequisites, clone this GitHub Repo to your local system (directory: `<BASE-DIRECTORY>/ocp4.x-ibm-vpc`) and create a `base VSI` using below steps.
-As an alternative, if you want to use an existing `base VSI`, you can move to `Annexure` - `Install OCP 4.x on an existing base VSI` section for the installation steps.
+As an alternative, if you want to use an existing `base VSI`, go to `Annexure` - `Install OCP 4.x on an existing base VSI` section for the installation steps.

 #### Inputs

 When you are creating the `base VSI`, you must enter the following values as inputs:

-  * `ssh_public_key` : Enter a public ssh key (that you want use to access your `base VSI`) in `ssh_public_key` file
+  * `ssh_public_key` : Enter the public ssh key (to access your `base VSI`) in `ssh_public_key` file in the cloned GitHub Repo code
-  * `ibmcloud_api_key:` Enter the API key to access IBM Cloud VPC Gen2 infrastructure using command
+  * `ibmcloud_api_key`: Set the API key to access IBM Cloud VPC Gen2 infrastructure using command
     ```export IC_API_KEY=<API-KEY-VALUE>``` on command line interface terminal
     For more information for how to create an API key and retrieve it, see [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys)
   * `Volume name`:  Enter the desired Block Storage Volume name
   * `Cluster name`: Enter the desired Cluster name
   * `Domain name`:  Enter the desired Domain name
-  * `Pull Secret`: Enter Pull Secret key in `pull_secret` file.
-Get it from Red Hat website as explained in Prerequisites
+  * `Pull Secret`:  Enter the Pull Secret key in `pull_secret` file in the cloned GitHub Repo code.
+Get it from Red Hat website as explained in Prerequisites.

 You can also choose to customize the default settings for your `base VSI`: